 In Excellence Class, you travel in a special deluxe car of the Glacier Express.
 There is one seat on each side of the car and you have a table with a seat facing you, making it perfect for couples and everyone has a window seat to see the views.

 When traveling in Excellence Class, you get a seven-course meal served to your seat with wine and complimentary champagne.
 Your luggage is taken from you at the station and given to you on the platform when you leave the train – the service is outstanding.

-The car has its own exclusive cocktail bar and a host to ensure you have what you need when you want it.
+The car has an exclusive cocktail bar and a host to ensure you have what you need when you want it.
 You also get afternoon tea, coffee, snacks, and soft drinks included in the price.

-1st Class cars have 2 seats on one side of the train and one on the other.
-This creates a booth of 4 seats on one side with a table and 2 seats on the other with a table.
+1st Class cars have two seats on one side of the train and one on the other.
+This creates a booth of 4 seats on one side with a table and two seats on the other with a table.

-If you are traveling as a couple, make sure your seat reservation is on the side with 2 seats facing each other so you both have a window seat.
+If you are traveling as a couple, make sure your seat reservation is on the side with two seats facing each other so you both have a window seat.